Lorry I. Lokey Professor of the Practice in the Stanford Journalism Program

 Douglas McGray is Co-Founder and Editor in Chief of The California Sunday Magazine and Pop-Up Magazine.
 His features have appeared in The New Yorker, The New York Times Magazine, the Los Angeles Times, and Wired, and he has made radio stories for This American Life.

-President of the National Association of Hispanic Journalists and anchor/reporter for KNBC News
+Technology and Social Media Reporter for NBC4 Southern California and former President of the National Association of Hispanic Journalists

-Mekahlo Medina is the President of the National Association of Hispanic Journalists and anchor/reporter for KNBC News in Los Angeles, CA. The three-time Emmy award winning journalist currently covers technology and social media.
+Mekahlo Medina is the former President of the National Association of Hispanic Journalists and reporter/anchor for NBC4 Southern California in Los Angeles, CA. The three-time Emmy award winning journalist currently covers technology and social media.
 He developed and managed KNBC’s and the country’s first all news digital channel that interweaved social media at it’s infancy with live broadcast news.
-As president of NAHJ, he leads 2000 Latino journalists and is fierce advocate for fair and accurate coverage of Latinos in media and more Latinos in newsrooms.
+As the former president of NAHJ, he led 2000 Latino journalists and is a fierce advocate for fair and accurate coverage of Latinos in media and more Latinos in newsrooms.

 Founder, Texas Tribune